christianpana/track-files/copy-missing-files/README.md

 The script accepts the following command-line arguments:
 - `source_folder` (required): Path to the source directory.
 - `destination_folder` (required): Path to the destination directory.
 - `--db-path` (optional): Path to the SQLite database file.
-Defaults to file_index.db in the current directory.
+Defaults to files.db in the current directory.
 - `--batch-size` (optional): Number of files to process before writing to the database.
 Defaults to 100.

 #### Parameters Explained